 Hiking in Greece is well underestimated!
 It is a fantastic way to get out into real Greece and explore the hidden gems that lurk around almost every corner.
 The combination of coastal paths and mountain trails means there is something for everyone.

-The coast paths offer a fairly easy flat walk with some spectacular views of hidden bays and beaches.
+The coast paths offer a fairly easy flat walk with spectacular views of hidden bays and beaches.
 The more “interesting” hill walks get you out into the countryside and the wilds.
-It is worth the effort to top out some of the hills around Ermioni as you are rewarded with some great panoramas of the nearby Saronic Islands.
+It is worth the effort to top out some of the hills around Ermioni as you are rewarded with great panoramas of the nearby Saronic Islands.

 You can wet your hiking whistle with an afternoon hike from Ermioni to Katafyiki Gorge.
 It is not too far but it leads you through the olive and pomegranate groves and out into the countryside.
 You will need to take water, sun protection and something more than flip-flops.
 You can stop at the church and have a snack in the shade under the trees in the churchyard.
 There is a spring there for some of the year so you could fill a filter water bottle.